Widespread Use of Products Containing Asbestos

 - Wall patch compounds

-United States legislation permits other asbestos products if they contain less than 1% asbestos material.
-Despite this, most medical authorities state there is no such thing as a safe exposure to asbestos.
+United States asbestos legislation permits other asbestos products if they contain less than 1% asbestos material.
+Regardless, most medical authorities state that there is no such thing as a safe exposure to asbestos.

 It’s also illegal to manufacture “new use” products that didn’t previously contain asbestos.